nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 %2 Nathan: This line has an 40% chance of being picked
 ```

+## Comments

+Any line starting with a `#` will be ignored by the compiler so you can use those lines to write notes/comments.

 ## Jumps

 If you want to redirect flow to another title then you can use a jump line.
 Assuming the target title is "another_title" your jump line would be